How to Add, Change and Format Cell Borders in Excel [Ultimate Guide]

 Inserting borders from the format cells dialog box

-• Click on the OK button.
-You see all the Excel cells are now with borders like the image below:
+All the cells now have borders like in the image below:

 Borders added among Excel cells

-You can use a keyboard shortcut to apply cell borders in Excel.
-The shortcut is Ctrl + Shift + &.
-But the keyboard shortcut is only applicable for adding the Outside thin borders.
+The shortcut to add borders in Excel is Ctrl + Shift + &.
+But the keyboard shortcut is only applicable for adding the Outside Thin borders.

 adding outside thin borders with Excel keyboard shortcut